-A washing ball is nothing but a tennis-ball sized ultrasonic device that uses ultrasound to clean.
-It is also known as laundry ball and is a product promoted as a substitute for laundry detergent.
+A washing ball is nothing but a tennis-ball-sized ultrasonic device that uses ultrasound to clean.
+It is also known as a laundry ball and is a product promoted as a substitute for laundry detergent.

 Super Smart Fridges

 Most of these fridges will have a super wide-angle camera mounted inside the fridge so that you can see what you have right from your smartphone when you’re at the grocery store.
-So we won’t need to worry about making a grocery list before going for shopping.
+So you don’t need to worry about making a grocery list before going shopping.

 This technology was first developed for 3D food printing in space travel.
-In 2006, NASA began researching 3D printed food.
-If we take a look back at our world, we can see that there are many opportunities to use the technology in the food industry.
-Many companies have recognised the opportunities and are taking advantage of 3D printing different foods, from sugar and chocolate to pasta and vegetable mixes.
+In 2006, NASA began researching 3D-printed food.
+If we take a look back at our world, we can see that there are many opportunities to use technology in the food industry.
+Many companies have recognized the opportunities and are taking advantage of 3D printing different foods, from sugar and chocolate to pasta and vegetable mixes.